24 Dead, 12 Injured in Explosion at Crowded Store

 Downtown Hermosillo, a city of approximately 900,000 residents located about 273 kilometers (170 miles) south of the Arizona border, became the center of emergency response efforts as firefighters worked to control the blaze.
 Local authorities coordinated with state and federal officials to manage the crisis and provide assistance to survivors.

-The inclusion of children among the casualties has deepened the community’s emotional impact.
+The inclusion of children, including a ten-month-old boy, among the casualties has deepened the community’s emotional impact.
 Families mourning their loved ones face the dual challenge of grief during a holiday dedicated to remembering the dead.

-Emergency responders continue to monitor the six individuals who remain hospitalized, while forensic teams work to identify all victims and determine the series of events leading to the disaster.
+Forensic teams had identified all victims by Tuesday, and four individuals remained hospitalized as of Wednesday.
 The finding of toxic gas inhalation suggests victims may have been swiftly overwhelmed, potentially explaining the high number of casualties.
+Investigators are working to determine the series of events leading to the disaster.

 State authorities have initiated a thorough investigation into safety protocols at the store, including fire suppression systems, emergency exits, and electrical infrastructure.
 The potential transformer issue has prompted a review of maintenance records and building code compliance.